 Although some people may enjoy a snowy holiday near Christmas, we would much rather be lying at the beach, swimming in amazing blue water and drinking the local wines.
 The South West of Australia is home to some of the most beautiful beaches in the world and the summer weather here is the perfect time to enjoy them.
 After soaking up some sun, you can explore some of the 150 wineries in the area, handful of craft breweries and delicious artisan food producers of the Margaret River region.

-Spectacular coastlines, local beer and wine, amazing food and friendly people all combine to make Dunsborough a brilliant place to visit in December.
+Spectacular coastlines, local beer and wine, amazing food and friendly people are only a few of the best things to do in Dunsborough.
+It is truly a brilliant place to visit in December.
 (Roxanne of The Coastal Campaign)

 The Gold Coast, Australia